Many of the people that email you every day probably use some kind of email signature.

 Step 3: Click the Options button in the column at the left side of the window.

-Step 4: Select the Mail tab at the left side of the window.
+Step 4: Select the Mail tab on the left side of the window.

 Step 5: Click the Signatures button.